 b.
 1987, Durham NC

 Molly Rose Freeman is a multi-media artist who uses pattern as a lens to explore the dynamic framework of interconnectivity.
-She builds diverse compositions using geometric forms, exploring relationships that exist from the microscopic to the galactic.
+Inspired by nature, she creates visual meditations using geometric forms, exploring relationships that exist from the microscopic to the galactic.
 She works in a variety of media including murals, painting, drawing, design, sculpture, collage, and light installation.

 Freeman has painted murals around the world with Living Walls, Fountain Art Fair, the Downtown Hollywood Mural Project, the Atlanta BeltLine, and more.
-Her clients include the Hartsfield-Jackson Atlanta International Airport, the Atlanta Hawks, Indigo Hotels, W Hotels, Orpheus Brewing and the City of Charleston.
+Her clients include the Hartsfield-Jackson Atlanta International Airport, Microsoft, Mailchimp, NCR Corporation, the Atlanta Hawks, Indigo Hotels, W Hotels, Orpheus Brewing and the City of Charleston.